Utcassyxz/DriverUS/README.md

 These scripts seamlessly integrate with the electromechanical systems, including the Raspberry Pi, gyroscope, camera, and motors.
 Together, the software and hardware ensure a smooth and efficient training process, real-time decision-making, and flawless execution during competition.
 This harmonious interaction between software and hardware underscores the sophistication of our autonomous vehicle’s design.

+## AI Training Process

+The AI model for our autonomous vehicle was developed using real-world data collected during manual driving sessions on the competition track, facilitated by the script [manage.py](src/codes/Manage.py).
+These sessions enabled us to capture critical data, including camera images and vehicle control inputs, which served as the foundation for training the model.

+To process this data, we used [FileZilla](https://filezilla-project.org) to transfer the training datasets from the Raspberry Pi to our development computers.
+Once the data was prepared, we leveraged [TensorFlow](https://www.tensorflow.org) within a [Miniconda3](https://docs.anaconda.com/miniconda/) command prompt environment to build and train a Convolutional Neural Network (CNN).
+The CNN was specifically designed to analyze visual inputs from the vehicle’s camera and map them to precise throttle and steering commands, enabling the AI to learn how to navigate the track effectively.

+The training process was iterative, involving extensive testing and fine-tuning to optimize the model's accuracy and performance.
+After each iteration, we evaluated the AI's ability to handle various track scenarios, including straight paths, sharp turns, and obstacle navigation.
+With each improvement, the AI system became increasingly adept at interpreting visual inputs, making real-time decisions, and autonomously navigating the complex track conditions with precision.